orion-cirb/Astro_Dots/README.md

   3. *570:* RNA dots

 With each image should be provided a *.roi* or *.zip* file containing one or multiple ROI(s).
-A ROI, named *..._zStart_zStop*, should surround each astrocyte that needs to be analyzed.
+A ROI, named *...-zStart-zStop*, should surround each astrocyte that needs to be analyzed.

 ### Plugin description